 Ages 2 to 5 Skill Level: Easy

-One large piece of light- to medium-weight white paper (not construction paper); newspaper; a selection of crayons with labels removed; leaves.
+One large piece of light- or medium-weight white paper (not construction paper); newspaper; a selection of crayons with labels removed; leaves.

 Take a nature walk with your child and pick out one leaf for each member of your family.
 The biggest leaf can be your “daddy leaf,” the smallest leaf can be the “baby leaf,” and so on.
 Line up the leaves on a sheet of newspaper on top of a flat, hard surface; then carefully place the sheet of lightweight paper on top of the leaves.
 While you hold the sheet of paper in place for your child, have your child rub the side of the crayon over the shape of the leaf.
 Repeat with different colors for each member of the family.
 To make your “family tree” extra-special (and to give some practice with letters), have your child write each person’s name under his or her leaf.